jnoriega232/DNS/README.md

 - DNS is integrated with Active Directory and automatically got installed on DC-1 in the last tutorial [here](https://github.com/jnoriega232/configure-ad)
 - In this tutorial we will use Client-1 and DC-1 to do a few exercises for the sake of understanding DNS a bit better

+<h3>Overview (What we will be doing):</h3>

+- Inspect DNS A-Records on the server (hostname to IP address mappings)
+- Create some of our own A-Records on the server and observe them from the client
+- Delete records from server and inspect/clear the client DNS cache to gain understanding
+- Touch on "CNAME" records (mapping one name to another name)
+- Discuss Root Hints

 <h2>Environments and Technologies Used</h2>